 Mites are small arthropods in the class Arachnida and the subclass Acari.
 Although they are related to insects, mites are in the arachnid class and are closely related to spiders and ticks.
 They are common pests in agriculture, landscapes, and gardens.
 Sponsored by BASF, this course discusses mite control in major crops.

 California is becoming the first state in the nation to invoke regulations to reduce Volatile Organic Compounds (VOC) in agriculture by restricting the use of certain nonfumigant pesticide products during the growing season in the San Joaquin Valley.
-This CEU explains how the regulations will work.
+This CEU explains how the regulations work.

 Ant control is an important element of harvesting a high quality almond crop.
 It starts with ant habitat management before effective ant bait can be applied.
 This course covers both topics.

 This accredited CE course focuses on choosing the correct variety alfalfa based on a number of factors, including variety pest and disease resistance.
 It also contains information on managing key pests and diseases.

 The course details six of the primary diseases affecting citrus: Huanglongbing (Citrus Greening); Citrus Canker; Citrus Tristeza Virus (CVT); Leprosis; Citrus Variegated Chlorosis (CVC); Citrus Stubborn Disease.

 Potassium nitrate has a positive effect in controlling plant pests and diseases when applied as an additive to crop protection agrochemicals.
-This course also has a section on the role of nutrients in IPM.
+This accredited course also has a section on the role of nutrients in IPM.